 Homemade Keto Protein shake – made from scratch and to the full yumminess

 Making homemade everything is a huge passion of ours.
-From Chocolate, ice cream to crackers and souvlaki.
-Really, everything can be Ketonised, and you should really try to enjoy the process.
-Why?
-Well, first of all, there’s no industrial product that is as clean as something you can prepare in your kitchen.
-And only the clean approach to your Keto healing will give you those top results.
+From chocolate, ice cream, crackers to our souvlaki.
+Honestly, everything can be Ketonised.
+However, it’s much better if you enjoy the process.
+Why – you might ask?
+Firstly, there’s no industrial product that is as clean as something you can prepare in your kitchen.
+Secondly, only the clean approach to your Keto lifestyle will give you those top results.

-This scientific paper by The University Os Sao Paulo covers the subject of “The role of the transnational ultra-processed food industry in the pandemic of obesity and its associated diseases”
+This scientific paper by The University Of Sao Paulo covers the subject of “The role of the transnational ultra-processed food industry in the pandemic of obesity and its associated diseases”

 Fixing the Macros for ideal weight loss

-A ketogenic diet, in order to put you and keep you in the state of Ketosis, requires at least 75% of fat, 20% of protein and 5% of carbohydrates.
-However, if you really want to boost your weight loss, it’s recommended to up your protein a bit, lower your fat and keep the carbs bellow 5%.
+A ketogenic diet, in order to keep you in the state of Ketosis, requires some 75% of fat, 20% of protein and 5% of carbohydrates.
+However, if you really want to boost your weight loss, try increasing your protein a bit.
+Then, lower your fat and keep the carbs at a very minimum.
 If you haven’t tried this, then you might contact Apollonas for a specific meal plan that works miracles!

 Our body burns more calories digesting protein compared to fat or carbs.
-Also, protein gives fast satiety!
+Also, protein gives more satiety!

 Homemade Keto Protein ShakeCourse: Keto Protein ShakeCuisine: Keto MediterraneanDifficulty: Easy

-3 quail eggs ( or 1 large pasteurised hen egg)
+6 quail eggs ( or 3 large pasteurised hen eggs)

 1 tsp grass-fed beef gelatin powder (a tablespoon of the jello from the top of your homemade bone broth would be ideal)